apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 There are multiple ways to do this.
 Some of the easiest are:

 1. If you are on macOS, installing it via `brew install protobuf`
-2. Download the binary from [Google's github repository](https://github.com/protocolbuffers/protobuf).
+2. Download the binary from [Google's GitHub repository](https://github.com/protocolbuffers/protobuf).

 ### Adding the plugin to your manifest